 Although previous articles have focused on individual topics related to diabetes care and have reviewed available scientific data, this final article will focus on summarizing recommendations from the American Diabetes Association (ADA) and integrating them as a set of clinical practice guidelines.
-Information supporting the recommendations has appeared in the previous installments of “Diabetes Foundation” and from the ADA.1 Although there are always exceptions, it is likely that the majority of patients with diabetes or glucose abnormalities would benefit from implementation of many of these guidelines for both prevention of diabetes and prevention of the complications of diabetes and diabetes treatments.
+Information supporting the recommendations has appeared in the previous installments of “Diabetes Foundation” and from the ADA.1 Although there are always exceptions, it is likely that the majority of patients with diabetes or glucose abnormalities would benefit from implementation of many of these guidelines for prevention of diabetes itself and of the complications of diabetes and diabetes treatments.

-Whom to Screen for Diabetes or Pre-Diabetes
+Whom to Screen for Diabetes or Prediabetes

 Diagnostic Criteria for Diabetes